floriandorau/aks-management-cli/README.md

 # aks-management-cli

+`aks` is a command line tool that let you manage the authorized IP ranges of managed AKS clusters.
+Therefore it uses `Azure CLI` and `kubectl` in the background.

 ## Prerequisites

 Make sure you use a Node version of at least `14.1.0`.
 Besides Node, `Azure CLI` and `kubectl` needs to be installed on your machine.